Damara-Deeksha/UNP-Project_BI-with-Power-BI-Human-Resources/README.md

 # UNP-Project_BI-with-Power-BI_Human-Resource

-completed this project as a part of my BI with PowerBI value-added-course with United Network of Professionals(UNP).
+Completed this project as a part of my BI with PowerBI value-added-course with United Network of Professionals(UNP).

 Key Highlights:- 1.Contributed to the development ot intricate KPIs and dynamic, interactive Power BI interfaces.